Frequently asked questions (FAQs)

 Read the Unreal Engine EULA for full details.

-Under the terms of the standard Unreal Engine EULA, you are generally obligated to pay to Epic 5% of gross revenue on your product after it generates $1 million USD in gross revenue, regardless of what company collects the revenue.
-Provided you notify us on time using the Release Form, the 5% royalty is calculated on the amount over and above the first $1 million in gross revenue.
+Under the terms of the standard Unreal Engine EULA, you are generally obligated to pay to Epic 5% of worldwide gross revenue, regardless of what company collects the revenue.
+The 5% royalty is calculated on the amount over and above the first $1 million USD in gross revenue.
+Effective Jan 1, 2025, the royalty rate may go down from 5% to 3.5% of earnings above $1 million USD if you ship your game on the Epic Games Store before or at the same time you release it on other stores.
+Revenue generated through the Epic Games Store is also excluded from the royalty calculations where Epic processes those payments.

 Royalty payments are due 45 days after the close of each calendar quarter.
 Along with the payment, you must send a royalty report on a per-product basis.
 For more information, see our Release page.

-You are required to report revenues on a quarterly basis if you are due to pay royalties to us.
-However, in any quarter in which your product generates less than $10,000 USD, you do not need to report revenues.
+You are required to report revenues on a quarterly basis for each quarter where you are due to pay royalties to us.
+However, in any quarter in which your product generates less than $10,000 USD, you do not owe any royalties for that product.
 If your game or other interactive off-the-shelf product is no longer being sold, no revenue reports are due.

-Let’s say you released a game earlier this year and it made $500K in Q1 2020.
-You have notified us before collecting revenue or shipping your product. $500K is less than $1M, so no royalties are due and you do not need to report revenues.
-If you have already paid royalties on this quarter, Epic will reach out to you and return them.
+Let’s say you released a game earlier this year and it made $500K in Q1 2020. $500K is less than $1M, so no royalties are due and you do not need to report the revenues.

 In Q2 2020, your game earns an additional $700K, bringing the total gross revenue to $1.2M.